Stompbox Studies – Class 1

 • … and the list goes on

 The Rangemaster circuit represents a basic building block that can be used in many guitar pedals.
-Understanding this circuit is a gateway to explaining how all of rhose classic effects work.
+Understanding this circuit is a gateway to explaining how all of those classic effects work.
 It’s also a building block you can apply to effects of your own invention.

 The circuit